donbr/advanced-rag/README.md

 * **Memory errors with Qdrant**: If you encounter memory issues, try adjusting the number of documents processed by setting a limit in data_loader.py.
 * **Python version compatibility**: This code is tested with Python 3.8 through 3.11.
 Earlier or newer versions may require adjustments.
 * **Missing libomp error on macOS**: Install it with `brew install libomp` if you encounter this error.
+* **Multimodal dependencies**: For multimodal examples, ensure you have installed the necessary packages: `pip install pillow opencv-python transformers torch`.
+* **Neo4j connection issues**: For GraphRAG examples, make sure Neo4j is properly installed and accessible at the specified URL.

 ## Running the Application